oneapi-src/level-zero-spec/scripts/core/SPIRV.rst

-This document is written for compiler developers who are generating SPIR-V modules intended to be consumed by the ${OneApi} Level-Zero API, for implementors of the ${OneApi} Level-Zero API, and for software developers who are using SPIR-V modules with the ${OneApi} Level-Zero API.
+This document is written for compiler developers who are generating SPIR-V modules intended to be consumed by the ${OneApi} Level-Zero API, for implementers of the ${OneApi} Level-Zero API, and for software developers who are using SPIR-V modules with the ${OneApi} Level-Zero API.